 From January 2008 through July 2019, FEMA met the 5-year goal for 13 percent of high-risk communities in Florida and 5 percent of such communities in Texas (see fig. 6).
 FEMA records also indicated that approximately 13 percent of high-risk communities in Florida and 31 percent in Texas did not receive a community assistance visit in that period.
 However, most high-risk communities in the two states were visited at some point during the overall time period.
-About 87 percent of high-risk communities in Texas received at least one visit during that period.
+About 87 percent of high-risk communities in Florida and about 69 percent in Texas received at least one visit during that period.